 bitcoin and ether

-We currently offer Bitcoin (BTC) and Ether (ETH) on the Spendher Invest platform, but there are thousands of cryptos!
+Spendher Invest currently offers Bitcoin (BTC) and Ether (ETH) on the Spendher Invest platform, with other currencies available via our personalised brokerage.
+There are thousands of cryptos!
 Spendher research identifies BTC and ETH as the highest long term potential cryptocurrencies currently on the market based on the time in market, rate and volume of adoption, market capitalisation, financial performance over time, development teams and importantly that both of these are underlying blockchain protocols.

 What does underlying blockchain protocol mean?
 As an analogy, it is like investing in "the internet" as opposed to a business or startup built on top of it.

 Bitcoin and Ether have different purposes, they don't compete with each other.
 So they provide a neat way to diversify.

 Bitcoin is a money system, bitcoin (small 'b') is the currency transferred across the Bitcoin blockchain.
 Satoshi Nakamoto, the creator of Bitcoin (and blockchain technology, wow) defines Bitcoin in the white paper as a peer to peer electronic cash system.
 A note about blockchains: There are lots of blockchains, Bitcoin is one of many.
 Bitcoin is transferred over the Bitcoin blockchain, ether is transferred over the Ethereum blockchain, and there are many other examples.

 What makes Bitcoin special, and different to our current money system, is that there is a limited supply (21 million, nearly 17 million have been mined already but they get harder to mine over time), and there is no intermediary or government controlling it.
 It is owned and controlled by those who participate in it.